 - Add 1 litre of boiling water in to a saucepan along with the washed lentils, turmeric, salt and ground cumin.

-- Cook for 10-15 minutes until the lentils are softened.
+- Bring to the boil and cook for 10-15 minutes until the lentils are softened.
 Stir in the coconut cream and cook for a further 5 minutes.

 - Stir the onion and spice mix through the lentils or alternatively serve the lentils topped with it.